 I take a prescription sleep aid every night.
-I’ve stayed away from more effective but more addictive sleeping pills and currently take a low dose tricyclic.
+I’ve stayed away from more effective but more addictive sleeping pills and currently take a low dose of tricyclic.
 I also take several supplements.
-I have found that melatonin, 5-HTP and l-theanine are an effective combo.
-However I still get those nights where I wake up every couple of hours or can’t get back to sleep.
+I have found that melatonin, 5-HTP, and l-theanine are effective combo.
+However, I still get those nights where I wake up every couple of hours or can’t get back to sleep.
 Sometimes I give up in frustration and take an over-the-counter sleep aid as well.
-Other nights, like last night, I feel guilty about taking anything extra and just try to get back to sleep.
+Other nights, like last night, I feel guilty about taking anything extra and just trying to get back to sleep.

 I always feel like I should take the least amount of anything that I need.
 I worry about what everything I already do take is doing to my body.
 I feel like I need to justify all of my prescriptions.
 I wonder if I failed somehow because meditating and yoga don’t make me sleep.

 But, I have a bonafide diagnosis for a debilitating condition.
 According to my sleep study, I come out of deep sleep into light sleep 14 times an hour.
 If I need to take extra supplements in the middle of the night then so be it, right?